kLeZ/rpi-k8s-talos-terraform/README.md

 ### Hardware

-* 4 or more raspberry pi 4 boards (7 minimum recommended).
+* 4 or more raspberry pi 4 boards.
-  * 3 nodes for the control plane, the rest are workers.
+  * 1 node for the control plane, the rest are workers.
-  * This tutorial assumes 3 control plane and 4 worker nodes.
+  * This tutorial assumes 1 control plane and 3 worker nodes.
-  * I used 3x rpi4-4GB for the control plane and 4x rpi4-8GB for the workers.
+  * I used4x rpi4-8GB for the nodes.
-  * If you have less than 4 worker nodes you may need to tweak the `ceph-block-classes` and `ceph-object-classes` terraform variables.
+  * If you have less than 3 worker nodes you may need to tweak the `ceph-block-classes` and `ceph-object-classes` terraform variables.
 * microSD cards and power supplies for each rpi.
-  * I used 64GB samsung pro endurance microSD cards but any C10/U1 card will do.
+  * I used 64GB pioneer microSD cards but any C10/U1 card will do.
 * Storage drive attached to each worker node, to be used for Rook-Ceph.
-  * I used 128GB USB flash drives for my testing.
+  * I used 64GB USB flash drives for my testing.
   * You'll want to ensure that the drives have no partitions and are using GPT partitioning.
 This can be done easily from linux:
     * `/usr/sbin/sgdisk --zap-all [DISK_TO_WIPE]`
     * `dd if=/dev/zero of=[DISK_TO_WIPE] bs=1M count=100 oflag=direct,dsync`